-Overall Assessment: We are largely achieving this principle, but with some minor areas for targeted improvement
+Overall Assessment: We are achieving this principle

-The Council has engaged successfully with a range of stakeholders to deliver key projects.
-This includes, for example, our successful engagement with Friends of Aireville Park and our partnership projects with local NHS organisations.
+The Council continues to engage successfully with a range of stakeholders to deliver key projects.
+This includes, for example, the extensive public engagement on local travel and transport carried out by the Open Skipton project, our successful engagement with environmental groups and other organisations to develop the Climate Emergency Strategic Plan, and our partnership projects with local NHS organisations.
 The Great Place: Lakes and Dales project has included a wide range of activity to increase our engagement with young people in the area.